 This thick cloud of smoke can plug your air filter causing running issues because your engine isn’t able to get the clean air it needs.
 Check your air filter and your spark plug, and clean or replace them if needed.

-Continuing to run your zero-turn with too much oil can cause seal damage, the engine to hydrolock, and a bent piston rod.
+Continuing to run your zero-turn with too much oil can cause seal damage, the engine to hydro lock, and a bent piston rod.
 Correct an engine with too much oil by removing a little oil.
-You can do this by using an oil evacuator, the drain plug, or even a turkey baster.
+You can do this by using an oil evacuator, a drain plug, or even a turkey baster.